5 special kinds of bicycle

 The bike can also often get much closer to the entrance of the destination than a car, making it easier for two people to travel without help from others.

-A cargo bike, also known as a freight bicycle, is a bicycle especially designed to transport cargo.
-It looks like a normal bike at the back, but its front has a large open case placed between the handle bars and the wheel.
+A cargo bike, also known as a freight bicycle (or bakfiets in Dutch), is a bicycle especially designed to transport cargo.
+It looks like a normal bike at the back, but its front has a large open case placed between the handlebars and the wheel.

 The added surface allows for users to fill the case with cargo, and still mount and propel the bike with ease.
 It won’t easily topple over, and a special mechanism reduces the strain of the cargo’s weight while cycling.